nutjob-laboratories/erk/README.txt

 * A full, modern GUI (HexChat is sort of modern, I guess, if was still 1999-2000)
 * Easy to install, easy to run (if you're trying to compile HexChat for Windows, good luck, you'll need it)
 * Focuses on the chat experience (not downloading/uploading files)
+* The ability to easily extend the client without resorting to Black Magic&trade; or spend hours and hours surfing endless forum posts or decipher less-than-helpful documentation

 **Ərk** is being developed on Windows 10 and Linux Mint, but it uses no Windows-specific or Linux-specific libraries or functionality.
-It's written in pure Python3 and PyQt5, and installing it as easy as cloning this repo, making sure you have Python3 and the other pre-requisites installed, and executing `python erk.py`.
+It's written in pure Python3 and PyQt5, and installing it as easy as cloning this repository, making sure you have Python3 and the other pre-requisites installed, and executing `python erk.py`.
 It does IRC, and nothing else, and it looks good doing it.

 The other reason why I wrote **Ərk** is because I got tired of not understanding how the most popular clients did things.
 I wanted a client that you could configure to do _exactly_ what you wanted it to do, no more and no less.
 That's why **Ərk** has a ridiculous amount of configuration options.
 Do you want to run the client in full-screen mode, and remove the ability of users to change settings or connect to other servers (aka, "kiosk mode")?
 You can do that.
 Do you want to strip all the "pretty" off the client, and basically run it in "text only" mode?
 You can do that.
 Do you want **Ərk** to do nothing except what you tell it to do?
 You can do that.
 Almost everything in the client can be configured from within the GUI or with command-line flags.